google/osdfir-infrastructure/docs/getting-started.md

 ![notes-txt](images/notes-txt.png)

-> IMPORTANT: When deploying on Minikube, you may see errors such as *CrashLoopBackOff* and your application may fail to start.
+> IMPORTANT: When installing the Helm chart then running *kubectl get pods* immediately after, you may see errors such as *CrashLoopBackOff* and your application may fail to start.
 This is typically because the Persistent Volumes are still provisioning or the docker images are still being pulled and may need to wait a few minutes for the error to resolve.

 Find how to install Turbinia or Timesketch in the examples below: